17 Key Questions People Ask About Granny Annexes

 If you choose natural British red cedar cladding we recommend two coats of OSMO clear protection for your granny annexe.
 You will need to reapply and maintain this every 3-5 years depending on the location of the annexe.

-Our standard finish is the Marley Cedral Cladding finish which is low maintenance and requires very little maintenance.
+Our standard finish is the Marley Cedral Cladding finish which is extremely low maintenance and durable.

 15. How Much Is A 2 Bedroom Annexe?